ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 		// The configuration of the <CKEditor> instance. this.editorConfig = {
 			plugins: [
-				// A set of editor features to be enabled and available to the user.
+				// A set of editor features to be enabled and made available to the user.
 				Essentials, Heading, Bold, Italic, Underline,
 				Link, Paragraph, Table, TableToolbar,

-				// Our custom plugin implementing the widget is loaded here.
+				// Your custom plugin implementing the widget is loaded here.
 				ProductPreviewEditing
 			],
 			toolbar: [